Samsung/tizen-docs/docs/application/native/guides/multimedia/media-playback.md

 The supported audio formats include MP3, AAC, WMA, M4A, 3GA, WAV, and AMR.
 The available formats depend on the target device.

 Software and hardware audio codec can be selected using the player API.
-You must check the default codec type by calling 'player_get_audio_codec_type()'.
+You must check the default codec type by calling `player_get_audio_codec_type()`.

 If the software codec is selected, you can use multiple instances of the player to play several audio data streams concurrently.
 This implies that your application can [play multiple uncompressed audio files](#play) at the same time.